wikimedia/wikimedia-fundraising-crm-vendor/wikimedia/donation-interface/README.txt

 'banner-history': Banner history log ID-contribution tracking ID associations
     that go in Drupal in banner_history_contribution_associations.
     See crm/modules/queue2civicrm/banner_history.
-'contribution_tracking': Optional queue for saving contribution tracking data
+'contribution_tracking': Queue for saving data about the source of donations
-	to the contribution tracking table for the purpose of decoupling from the database itself.
+    to the contribution tracking table without needing a direct db connection.

-When this is true, a contribution tracking ID is generated from a sequence generator, and tracking information is inserted into the contribution tracking queue, as opposed to being inserted into the database directly.
-$wgDonationInterfaceEnableContributionTrackingQueue = false;
+Contribution tracking IDs are generated from a sequence generator and used to generate unique merchant references for payments.
+These are also used to prefix log entries about a donation attempt.

 ==== Fraud filters and blocking ====